jhumelsine/jhumelsine.github.io/_posts/2025-03-07-house-divided.md

 The `move` method for Part 1 only worked for single width WarehouseElements.
 It wasn’t obvious to me during the Part 1 design and implementation that the Part 1 solution had an implicit dependency upon single width WarehouseElements.
 This dependency became obvious once I learned that the domain model needed to support wider WarehouseElements.

 I needed to think about my design a bit more.
 I added a width factor to WarehouseElement.
 The requirement was only for a width of two, but my design could support any width.
-The robot could support varying width, but its width was always set to one.
+The Robot could support varying width, since it was a WarehouseElement, but its width was always set to one, since that was a requirement constraint.

-My first tests restricted width to one so that all my previous Part 1 tests would work for Part 2 as well.
+My first tests restricted width to one so that all my previous Part 1 tests would work in a Part 2 implementation as well.
 Once the width-one tests passed, I added width-two tests.

-The refactored `move` method, which is mostly an extension of the Part 1 method but expanded to support a set of movables.
+The refactored `move` method is mostly an extension of the Part 1 method but expanded to support a set of Movables.
 It also replaced some data structure implementation details with more domain rich methods, such as the `Intersecting` methods:
 ```java
     private void move(Set<Movable> movables, MoveDirection direction) {
         Set<Movable> newMovables = getNewMovables(movables, direction);